 Together achieving a credible, responsible and more co-ordinated tin supply chain

 The Responsible Tin Supply (RTS) group brings together stakeholders from all tiers of the supply chain as a platform for exchanging information, working towards international standards for reporting, and helping to achieve compliance.
-The group is chaired by an independent industry expert and Tin Industry Association staff provide information, promote discussion, develop and implement concepts for action with the input and support of participants.
+The group is chaired by Tin Industry Association staff who also provide information, promote discussion, develop and implement concepts for action with the input and support of participants.

 For more information please contact Jonathan Rickwood, +44(0)1727871321 or [email protected]